AdSinghh/blogApp/README.md

 Add the following line to the .env file, replacing <your-mongodb-url> with your MongoDB connection string:

-makefile

 MONGODB_URI=<your-mongodb-url>

 Usage

 To run the application, use the following command:

 npm start
 Visit http://localhost:3000 in your browser to access the application.

   API Endpoints
 The following API endpoints are available:

   POST /api/create/comment: Create a comment.

   POST /api/create/post: Create a blog post.

   POST /api/posts: Fetch all posts with populated comments and likes.

   POST /api/likes/like: Like a post.

   POST /api/likes/unlike: Unlike a post.

  Make requests to these endpoints using tools like Postman or any API testing tool.

  Contributing

 Contributions are welcome!
 Please follow the contribution guidelines.